jwtSecret is the secret key you must use to sign and encrypt the JSON

-Redpanda Console supports authentication via OAuth 2.0 or OIDC for external identity providers, such as:
+Redpanda Console supports authentication using OAuth 2.0 or OIDC for external identity providers, such as:

 You can use one or more login providers at the same time.
-To enable SSO authentication you must create an OAuth application for your organization first.
-Visit the respective documentation page for guidance to setup your desired identity provider in Console.
-Afterwards you can configure your identity provider in Redpanda Console by providing the clientId and clientSecret in the configuration block for your provider.
+To enable SSO authentication, you must create an OAuth application for your organization first.
+Refer to the respective documentation page for guidance to set up your desired identity provider in Redpanda Console.
+Afterwards, you can configure your identity provider in Redpanda Console by providing the clientId and clientSecret in the configuration block for your provider.
 The configuration to add Google login support looks like this:

 # jwtSecret is the secret key you must use to sign and encrypt the JSON